benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

 - Deploy the initial scripts that will permission the product team as well as the application to be able to communicate with the database.
 - Deploy the migration scripts we generated earlier in the build phase.

-This stage might look like the following
+This stage might look like the following which is embedded with comments explaining portions of it

 ```yaml
 - stage: Deploy_NonProd